Supporting leaders to run events

 What does a commissioner do with a residential event notification (REN) form?

 Leaders send their completed home or international residential event notification (REN) forms to their commissioner to get approval for residential events.
 You're then responsible for supporting the event coordinators and giving approval for the event to proceed.

 The form has recently been updated and can now been completed through GO.
 Check our information on planning residentials for full details of the changes.

 Only a commissioner can approve the event.
 You should forward the form to all relevant advisers, such as the residential adviser, outdoor activities adviser or international adviser, to get specialist advice and feel confident that the event has been well planned.

-If the event is taking place outside the leader’s county, you should forward the risk assessment and activity plan to the relevant adviser for the area to be visited.
-A county GO user can give you the contact detials you need.
+If the event is taking place outside the leader’s county, you should forward the risk assessment and activity plan to the relevant adviser for the area being visited.
+A county GO user can give you the contact details you need.